A local automaton for the 2D toric code: Fault tolerance of measurement and feedback Tsirelson automaton

 \begin{proposition} [Linearity properties] The following properties hold: \begin{enumerate} \item [(1)] $\EC_n$ and $\cI_n$ act linearly on the set of level-$n$ syndrome locations; \item [(2)] $\cT_n$ acts linearly on the set of level-$n$ syndrome locations; \item [(3)] $\cM_n$ acts linearly on a subset of level-$n$ syndrome locations, which are the two endpoints of its support. \end{enumerate} \end{proposition} \begin{proof}

 We will first prove (1) and (3) together with a weaker version of (2) where we show that $\cT_n$ acts linearly on a subset of level-$n$ syndrome locations corresponding to the two endpoints.

 To prove this, we will need the following fact.
 Suppose that during the operation of some non-elementary gadget $G$, a particular vertex $v$ is always an endpoint of any constituent elementary gadget appearing during the operation of $G$ whose support includes $v$.
 In this case, we claim that $v$ is a linear vertex.
 To show this, we define the notion of control vertices of an elementary gadget, which are vertices whose syndromes influence the feedback operator that the elementary gadget applies.
 It is clear that the control vertices for the $\cT_0$ and $\cM_0$ gadgets are the middle vertex and the middle two vertices, respectively.
-Then, the presence or lack of syndromes at the endpoints of these gadgets does not affect what feedback operator the elementary gadget applies (so that these vertices are linear vertices of $\cT_0$ and $\cM_0$, respectively).
-Then, for any vertex that is always an endpoint of an elementary gadget during the operation of $G$, The total feedback operator applied by $G$ is independent of the syndrome at $v$ the vertex at any point in time.
+The presence or lack of syndromes at the endpoints of these gadgets does not affect what feedback operator the elementary gadget applies (so that these vertices are linear vertices of $\cT_0$ and $\cM_0$, respectively).
+Then, for any such vertex $v$, the total feedback operator applied by $G$ is independent of the syndrome at this vertex.
 Denoting the vertex by $v$,

 thus proving linearity for this vertex.

 Next, we provide a proof by induction that $\EC_n$, $\cM_n$, $\cT_n$, and $\cI_n$ act linearly on their endpoints; in particular, that the endpoints satisfy the above criterion.
 We have already seen that this is true for the endpoints of the level-$0$ gadgets.
 To prove the induction step, we assume the statement is true for level-$n$ gadgets and prove it for level-$n+1$ gadgets.
 To do so, we write the level-$n+1$ gadgets in terms of the level-$n$ gadgets.
 We note that by inspecting the recursive substitution rule, the endpoints of level-$n+1$ gadgets are always endpoints of level-$n$ gadgets.
 Therefore, if the endpoints of the level-$n$ gadgets are always non-control vertices for elementary gadgets, the same must hold for the level-$n+1$ gadgets, completing the proof.